Walter Melon (TV series): Plot

 Walter Melon and his assistant Bitterbug run a company as "heroes for hire".
-Whenever people get in trouble, go missing, or fall victim to a villains' latest scheme, Melon and Bitterbug (Lefuneste) take their places temporarily.
-In the show, Walter and Bitterbug replaced spoofs of characters from pop culture such as Superman, Batman, Spider-Man, Hulk, James Bond, Indiana Jones, Kirk and Spock, Luke Skywalker and Han Solo, Tarzan, Mad Max, two of the Power Rangers, Jason Lee Scott and Billy Cranston, the Terminator, Fox Mulder, John Rambo, Little Red Riding Hood, Aladdin, Pinocchio and Jiminy Cricket, Dr. Alan Grant, Marty McFly, Hercules and Casper the Friendly Ghost.
-Unlike most heroes, Walter is a dim-witted, overweight jolly French American time traveler with a large melon-shaped nose and a lot of luck, but nobody ever notices the apparent change in appearance, with his character's apparent weight gain merely being commented on immediately after his arrival and subsequently ignored (such as asking if Robocop had too much oil or D'artagnan accidentally swallowed a bell at Notre-Dame).
-When he impersonates the heroes, he fights Sneero (le méchant), the main antagonist of the series who represents the main villain of the parody universe.
-Additionally, Walter is sometimes partnered with Amelia, a woman who represents the heroines, token female characters, female sidekicks, and love interests of the story.
+Whenever people get in trouble, go missing, or fall victim to a villains' latest scheme, Melon and Bitterbug (Lefuneste) take their places temporarily where Walter does the hero character and Bitterbug does the sidekick character.
+In the show, Walter and Bitterbug replaced spoofs of characters from pop culture and their occasional sidekicks that include but are not limited to Superman, Batman and Robin, Spider-Man, Hulk and Rick Jones, James Bond, Indiana Jones, Kirk and Spock, Luke Skywalker and Han Solo, Tarzan, Robin Hood and Little John, Max Rockatansky, D'artagnan and one of The Three Musketeers, Little Red Riding Hood, Power Rangers members Jason Lee Scott and Billy Cranston, the Terminator, Jack Driscoll and Carl Denham, Fox Mulder, John Rambo, Little Red Riding Hood, Aladdin, Pinocchio and Jiminy Cricket, Peter Pan and Wendy Darling, Dr. Alan Grant, Emmett Brown and Marty McFly, Hercules, Christopher Columbus, two of the Teenage Mutant Ninja Turtles, Frankenstein's monster and Victor Frankenstein, Count Dracula, The Invisible Man, Dr. Jekyll, and Casper the Friendly Ghost.
+Unlike most heroes, Walter is a dim-witted, overweight jolly French American time traveler with a large melon-shaped nose and a lot of luck, but nobody ever notices the apparent change in appearance, with his character's apparent weight gain merely being commented on immediately after his arrival and subsequently ignored (such as asking if the RoboCop parody had too much oil or if D'artagnan accidentally swallowed a bell at Notre-Dame).

+When he impersonates the heroes, he fights Sneero (le méchant), the main antagonist of the series who represents the main villain of the parody universe that include but are not limited to Lex Luthor, Joker, Doctor Octopus, Leader, Darth Vader, the Sheriff of Nottingham, Cardinal Richelieu, the Big Bad Wolf, Rita Repulsa, T-1000, King Kong, Cigarette Smoking Man, the Big Bad Wolf, Jafar, Tromboni, Captain Hook, Shredder, and Mr. Hyde.

+Additionally, Walter is sometimes partnered with Amelia, a woman who represents the heroines, token female characters, female sidekicks, and love interests of the story that include but are not limited to Lois Lane, Catwoman, Mary Jane Watson, Betty Ross, Princess Leia, Jane Porter, Maid Marian, Ann Darrow, the Blue Fairy, Tinker Bell, April O'Neil, the Bride of Frankenstein.
+When some of Amelia's characters, Melon would comment that he never gets the girl and sometimes makes a follow-up comment.

-In the second season in order to make the show educational, Walter and Bitterbug would receive cross-time distress messages from historical figures such as George Washington, Christopher Columbus, Marco Polo, Thomas Edison, Lewis and Clark, Georges Méliès, and the Apollo 11 astronauts, rather than fictional characters, unlike the first season.
+In the second season in order to make the show educational, Walter and Bitterbug would receive cross-time distress messages from historical figures such as George Washington, Marco Polo, Thomas Edison, Lewis and Clark, Georges Méliès, and the Apollo 11 astronauts, rather than fictional characters, unlike the first season.

-The series was available on Jetix Play, but is not currently available through any other outlet, although many of the episodes are available on YouTube to view.